-Jeff Barker is Endowed Professor of Theatre and Speech at Northwestern College in Orange City, Iowa, where he has taught for more than two decades.
-He holds an M.A. in theatre performance from Northern Illinois University and an M.F.A. in directing from University of South Dakota.
-He is an elder in the Reformed Church in America and has been a staff worship leader for many years at Trinity Reformed Church in Orange City.
-He is a much-produced playwright, including And God Said, a musical created with Broadway composer Ron Melrose.
+Jeff Barker is Professor of Theatre and Worship Arts at Northwestern College in Orange City, Iowa, where he has taught since 1988.
+He holds an M.A. in Theatre Performance from Northern Illinois University and an M.F.A. in Theatre Directing from University of South Dakota.
+He is an elder in the Reformed Church in America and was a worship leader on staff for many years at Trinity Reformed Church in Orange City.
+He is a much- produced playwright. including And God Said, a musical created with Broadway composer Ron Melrose.
+His screenwriting includes The Frontier Boys and Of Minor Prophets.
 Jeff was the Carnegie Foundation's Iowa Professor of the Year in 2006.
+Jeff is married to actress Karen Bohm Barker, and they have three children.

+G

 Gerald Borchert, Ph.D.

 Professor Emeritus.
 Dr. Borchert has served as a Lawyer, an Ordained Baptist Minister, a Professor, and a Dean and Vice President of two Baptist theological seminaries in the United States in addition to having taught in many places.
 He is one of the translators of the New Living Translation and has written more than 150 articles and a score of books including commentaries on John, Galatians, Revelation, Thessalonians, a work on Worship in the New Testament: Divine Mystery and Human Response which surveys the entire New Testament, a handbook on visiting The Lands of the Bible and most recently Jesus of Nazareth: Background, Witnesses and Significance.
 He has retired three times, and he and his wife Doris were recently installed as emeriti Professors at the Robert Webber Institute for Worship Studies.
 The Borcherts have two sons: Mark, a professor of communications and Tim, a senior pastor, two daughters-in-law who are ordained and four grandchildren.
 Constance Cherry, D.Min.